That's right, Johnny Donovan, the handsome Walter E. Williams filling in.

 And whether people care about one another or not, I think is largely irrelevant.

-So as a matter of fact, I think that and the cure for poverty, here's the cure for poverty.
+So, matter of fact, I think that, and the cure for poverty, here's the cure for poverty: there are four things you need to do, and it's almost a written guarantee that you will not be poor.

 One, graduate from high school.

-Two, don't get don't have children until you're married.
+Two, don't have children until you're married.

 Three, stay married, take any kind of job, and stay out of jail.

-Only eight percent of them are poor, as opposed to, let's say, among blacks, and eight percent of blacks are poor as opposed to uh something like twenty-five, twenty-six percent of uh total poverty among blacks uh you know as a whole.
+Now, matter of fact, according to the census, people who have that characteristic, only 8% of them are poor, as opposed to, let's say, among blacks, and 8% of blacks are poor, as opposed to something like 25-26% of total poverty among blacks as a whole.

 That's how people become very rich.

-And so I say that can't be it.
+And so, I say, that can't be it.

-Anyway, the article goes on, it says a uh a mock funeral is held in Detroit.
+It says, a mock funeral is held in Detroit.

-And the N word they're talking about is nigger.
+And the N-word they're talking about is nigger.

 And by the way, the people who I hear use that word the most are black people.

-But when I was coming up, even among black people to call another black person a nigger that was fighting words.
+But when I was coming up, even among black people, to call another black person a nigger, that was fighting words.

-But today it's not.
+But today, it's not.

 Let's go to the phones and welcome Dale from Las Vegas to the show.